greglook/solanum/README.md

 A _source_ is a record which implements a `collect-events` method to return metric events.
 Solanum comes with several metric sources built in, including basic host-level monitoring of CPU usage, load, memory, diskstats, network, and more.
 You can provide your own custom sources, but you'll need to build your own uberjar using this project as a dependency.

+See the [source docs](doc/sources.md) for information about the available source types and their configuration options.

 ### Outputs